-All large scale hospitals have testing labs-facilities similar to Mayo have different labs for different disciplines (Pathology, Oncology, Gynecology, etc.).
+All large scale hospitals have testing labs-some facilities have labs for different disciplines (Pathology, Oncology, Gynecology, etc.).
 Doctors count on accurate, rapid results from their in-house labs so they can properly diagnose a patient and begin treatment.
 A significant problem is that the average error rate in lab results testing is close to 10%.
-This means that one out of every ten samples is lost, misplaced, or mis- reported due to an expensive and arduous manual process that has not changed in 30 years.
-Mayo wanted a sub 1% error rate.
-Mayo had a desire to improve their process by deleting the paper acquisition process, eliminating source errors for anatomical location, eliminating data entry errors, improving communication between the surgical suites and the path lab and delivering the best patient care experience possible.
+This means that one out of every ten samples is lost, misplaced, or mis-reported due to an expensive and arduous manual process that has not changed in 30 years.
+The hospital working with Quake Global wanted a sub 1% error rate.
+They had a desire to improve their process by deleting the paper acquisition process, eliminating source errors for anatomical location, eliminating data entry errors, improving communication between the surgical suites and the path lab and delivering the best patient care experience possible.
 Right patient, right specimen with all the right information, in the right place and the right time.